JOB TITLE: Food Stamp Specialist

 - Keep accurate and detailed client service records in both paper files and client databases.

-- Contribute ideas or materials to the Just Harvest publications.
+- Contribute ideas or materials to Just Harvest publications.

 - Participate in Just Harvest staff meetings.